Valeriu Nemerenco

-Valeriu Nemerenco is a Moldovan politician.
+Valeriu Nemerenco (born 22 April 1959) is a Moldovan politician.

-Biography

 He served as praetor of Chişinău's Buiucani district.
 He has been a member of the Parliament of Moldova since 2009.

-His doctoral dissertation in law, Models and systems of public administration of the capital-municipalities, 2008, contains an in-depth analysis of the public municipality administration system in Chişinău.
+Nemerenco's doctoral dissertation in law, Models and systems of public administration of the capital-municipalities, 2008, contains an in-depth analysis of the public municipality administration system in Chişinău.